michaelockenden/algorand-flask/blog/blogpost.md

 Now we finally have our working demo wallet.
 Thanks for reading this far, I hope this project walkthrough has been useful!

-From here there are a lot more possiblities.
+From here there are a lot more possibilities.
 Another feature could be to store multiple accounts on one wallet, for example.

 There is also a public [GitHub repository](https://github.com/michaelockenden/algorand-flask), if you want to see the final product.